Pitbull Attack Statistics – Exposing Half-Truths & Great White Lies!

 The chance of being bitten is there with any dog.
 However, animal attacks often see pitbull-type dogs labeled as aggressive dogs.
 The truth is that smaller dogs are more involved in bite incidents than pit bulls.
 However, as these bites do not require medical treatment, they go unreported.

 A study by the University of Pennsylvania discovered that 20% of Dachshunds had bitten a stranger.
-The majority of the six thousand people study claimed they believed their small dogs had problems with aggressive behavior.
+The majority of the six thousand people in the study claimed they believed their small dogs had problems with aggressive behavior.

 Pit Bull Statistics